 Spring term learning is based around the overarching learning enquiry questions of ‘What was the impact of wheeled transport?’ and ‘How does where we live affect who we are?’

-In Maths, children will start to look at calculations.
-They will learn subtract one and two digit numbers from other two digit numbers while maintaining correct place value and number formation.
+In Maths, pupils will continue to build confidence with calculations.
+They will learn how to subtract one- and two-digit numbers from other two-digit numbers, focusing carefully on place value and accurate number formation.

 Summer Term